In a previous post of the Personal Finance Basics series we covered the Roth IRA.

 Remember that you didn’t pay any taxes on your contribution to your traditional IRA.

-So if you want to convert these pre-tax dollars in your traditional IRA to post-tax dollars in your Roth IRA, you’ll have to pay income tax.
+So if you want to convert these pre-tax dollars in your traditional IRA to post-tax dollars in your Roth IRA5, you’ll have to pay income tax.

 You can avoid paying taxes when converting a traditional IRA to a Roth IRA if:

 - You didn’t get any tax deduction from the traditional IRA contribution